 Maybe.
 Students registered with the Office of Accessibility Resources sometimes qualify for additional tutoring time.

-Visit the Office of Accessibility Resources in the Learning Commons (IT 129A-E) to find out more.
+Visit the Office of Accessibility Resources in the Learning Commons (WH 129A-E) to find out more.

 Yes, all students can work with up to three different tutors a day and can see any individual tutor up to three times a week.